pqwy/tpf/README.md

 It shares the underlying data model with [SYB][syb], and uses the [spiny][syb-reloaded] encoding.
 It shares the manifest representation with [GHC.Generics][ghc-generics].
-It arises as an adaptation of approaches like these to a language without overloading, which gives it an idiomatic flavor, and lends it the name.
+It arises as an adaptation of approaches like these to a language without overloading, giving it an idiomatic flavor, and lending the name.

 Tpf has no dependencies and is distributed under the ISC license.